Does this culture sound like you?

 At last count, the community spoke 127 dialects.

-Chief Petersen and her Command Staff set the tone — one that welcomes everyone.
+Chief Washington and his Command Staff set the tone — one that welcomes everyone.

 And if you happen to speak Pashto, that would be a bonus.